Learn how to configure a secure Public Cloud Load Balancer with Let's Encrypt.

 This is how to attach a Floating IP address to a Load Balancer:

-.Please note that you must add an A record in the DNS Zone of your domain name that points to the Floating IP.
+Please note that you must add an A record in the DNS Zone of your domain name that points to the Floating IP.

 Configuring your Load Balancer

-In this step, create a first Listener which will listen on port 80 (HTTP) and will take care of redirecting HTTP to HTTPS.
+In this step, create a first Listener that will listen on port 80 (HTTP) and will take care of redirecting HTTP to HTTPS.
 It will also contain a redirection rule to the Let's Encrypt instance for certificate verification.

 We will now create the redirection rules: